brianhigh/data-workshop/Data_System_Essentials.md

 Designing a Data System
 ========================================================

-To design a data system, we need to map out the various system components.
+To design a data system, we need to identify requirements and map out the various system components.
 In this course we will learn how to create:

 * Use Case Diagrams
 * Data Flow Diagrams